harendra-kumar/concise-haskell/haskell-overview.rst

 The purpose of type level programming is to generate concrete types.
-Just like at data level we have `data functions` representing `asbtract` or `polymorphic data`, the same way at the type level we `type functions` representing abstract or `polymorphic types`.
+Just like at data level we have `data functions` representing `asbtract` or `polymorphic data`, the same way at the type level we have `type functions` representing abstract or `polymorphic types`.
 Type functions can be used to compose types together to create more complex types from simple concrete types.